Where To Eat Pho In Atlanta guide image

 We can never forget about the hot bowl of broth, no matter what season it is.

 Sometimes we need pho to comfort us when a polar vortex has descended upon the city.
-But since we also need its reviving powers whenever we’re feeling emotionally frigid on the inside, we can never forget about the hot bowl of broth, no matter what season it is.
+But since we also need its reviving powers whenever we’re feeling emotionally frigid too, we'll scoop up a hot bowl of broth no matter what season it is.
 Here are some of our favorite places to warm up our bodies and our cold, cold hearts with the tasty Vietnamese noodle soup.

 THE SPOTS